Next ‘Dragon Age’ Game Likely To Change How Companions Are Controlled, Says BioWare Producer

 Fans of the series have already seen several changes to party controls with each Dragon Age installment.
 For example, the first Dragon Age game allowed users to choose from a wide selection of individual tactics for how each character would behave under certain conditions.
 For instance, players could choose when a character should take a potion, which enemy types should be prioritized based on remaining health, and more.
 Tactics were also seen in later Dragon Age titles, but they were less comprehensive and presented users with fewer choices as the game evolved in different ways.

-After being asked if the more advanced tactics found in Dragon Age: Origins would ever be returning in future titles, Dragon Age executive producer Mark Darrah recently revealed on Twitter that they are probably going to rethink how companions are handled in the next installment of the popular fantasy series.
+After being asked if the more advanced tactics found in Dragon Age: Origins would ever be returning in future titles, Dragon Age executive producer Mark Darrah recently revealed that they are probably going to rethink how companions are handled in the next installment of the popular fantasy series.
 According to Darrah, the development team is “likely to take party control in a different direction.”

 The Dragon Age series producer didn’t provide any hints on how, exactly, they will be changing party controls for future games but the development team is likely working out the details while the next Dragon Age title is being written.
 In fact, as the Inquisitr recently reported, BioWare already has a general idea of what might happen in the next two Dragon Age games.